 The Leafs will be the Red Wings' opponent in the Michigan-based 2013 outdoor game.
 It will be the first interconference Winter Classic since the event began in 2008.

 Perhaps of note to concept lovers, the Toronto Star recently held a contest asking fans to submit their suggestions for a Maple Leafs Winter Classic jersey.
 Turned up some pretty ridiculous designs.
-I think whoever was in charge of assembling this gallery was just having a little fun with all of us.
+I think whoever was in charge of assembling this gallery was just having a little fun with everyone.

 Jets: No Alternate Jersey Yet